-WPML lets you specify which parts of the custom Gutenberg blocks you develop should be translated.
-You can do this by configuring settings in the wpml-config.xml file.
+Learn how to specify which custom Gutenberg blocks you developed should be translatable.
+You can do this by configuring the wpml-config.xml file with the help of the Multilingual Tools test plugin.

 This guide is for developers who create their own custom blocks for Gutenberg.
-If you’re using core or third-party blocks, read our page about translating content created using the Gutenberg editor.
+If you’re not a plugin author, see how to translate content created with the Gutenberg editor.

 Let’s say that you have an image that is shown using the following code: